 - At the January 20 City Council meeting, the Capital Improvement Program sales tax renewal was amended such that the $5.3M allocated for Lincoln Avenue would go towards reconstruction of the Lincoln bridge over the Poudre River (West segment) instead of towards the Central and East segments.
 The Capital Improvement Program sales tax renewal will be on the April 7, 2015 municipal election ballot.

-- Six short-/mid-term neighborhood improvements projects identified in the Lincoln Corridor Plan have been funded in the 2015-16 budget.
+- Six short-/mid-term neighborhood improvements projects identified in the Lincoln Corridor Plan have been funded in the 2015-16 budgets.

-- The February 3 City Council meeting is expected to include the first reading of an ordinance appropriating money to fund the four remaining short-/mid-term Lincoln Neighborhood Projects and direction for the City Manager to form a citizen advisory committee to assist in the implementation of the neighborhood projects.
+- City Council adopted on 2nd Reading Ordinance No. 016, 2015 appropriating money to fund the four remaining short-/mid-term Neighborhood Projects and with direction for the City Manager to form a citizen advisory committee to assist in the implementation of the Neighborhood Projects.

 Implementation of the Lincoln Corridor Plan (Lincoln Avenue improvements and Neighborhood Projects) will be on-going as project funding and work plans are in place to initiate specific projects over the next few years.